The LA Law Library staff welcomes you.

 Users should limit their carry-in items to those materials necessary to accomplish their legal research.
 For safety and security, the library reserves the right to limit users to one bag and one purse or a briefcase.

-• With the exception of wheelchairs or other mobility devices covered by the ADA, large objects such as carts, luggage, bicycles or parcels that collectively exceed 26” x 19” x 9” are not permitted in the library.
+- With the exception of wheelchairs or other mobility devices covered by the ADA, large objects such as carts, luggage, bicycles or parcels that collectively exceed 26” x 19” x 9” are not permitted on library premises.

 PERSONAL CONDUCT IN THE LAW LIBRARY

 In consideration of others, quiet is expected throughout the Library, including in the lobby area.
-Users may engage in quiet conversation in person or by telephone as long as other users are not disturbed.
+Patrons are not permitted to take phone calls, or video calls, within the library.
+Users may engage in quiet conversation as long as other users are not disturbed.
 If a conversation or use of a device can be heard by patrons more than 5 feet away, it is presumed to be disturbing to others.
 Telephone conversations are permitted on the front patio and walkways, provided they do not interfere with ingress, egress or Library operations.

 Pagers, cell phones and PDAs should be turned to vibrate or silent mode.
 Photocopiers/scanners or other equipment should be used as quietly as possible.